AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 >
 >Click the images in this topic to expand to full screen.

+The data layer is ready during page load or the data layer change after page load.

+If you have already mapped data during the [initialize SDK phase](/help/dev/patterns/initialize-sdk.md), you need to execute the steps in this diagram if:

+* Your data layer is augmented in any way on the same page and you want to send that additional data to [!DNL Target]
+* You want to send product-catalog data to [!DNL Target Recommendations]

 ## Collect data diagram {#diagram}

 The step numbers in the following illustration correspond to the sections below.